kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that encourages teamwork and collaboration across employees.

 ### CONFLICTED OR SILOED ORGANIZATION
-> Organization's culture is perceived as siloed and encouraging conflict between groups of employees.
-As a consequence, different parts of the organization are not cooperating and they work against each other.
-Silos lead to operational inefficiencies, poor information sharing, and a lack of synergy in the organization.
+> Employees perceive organization’s culture as siloed and encourages conflict between groups of employees.
+Different parts of the organization work against rather than cooperate with each other.
+Silos lead to operational inefficiencies, poor information sharing, and a lack of synergy.

 __Exemplary statements reported by employees:__